commonknowledge/community-climate-justice-archive/README.md

 - Perfect for testing changes quickly

 **Production Mode** (no flags):
-- Builds the website
+- Builds the website (generates all the HTML files)
 - Exits when done
-- The GitHub Action uses this mode
+- Render uses this mode when deploying
-- The generated `out/` folder gets deployed to GitHub Pages
+- The generated `out/` folder (full of HTML files) gets served to visitors

 ### Key Files and What They Do